 Although the initial tests performed for LA may vary, they usually begin with a PTT that is prolonged.
 A PTT that is normal (not prolonged) may mean that there is no LA present.
 However, the test may not be sensitive enough to detect LA and the LA-sensitive PTT (PTT-LA) may need to be done.

-See below for additional details on LA testing results.
+(See below for additional details on LA testing results.)

+For example, if LA is positive on two or more occasions at least 12 weeks apart, the results may indicate antiphospholipid syndrome.
 Lupus anticoagulant testing is often done in conjunction with tests for cardiolipin antibody and anti-beta2-glycoprotein I antibodies to help diagnose antiphospholipid syndrome.
 The results are interpreted together, along with clinical criteria, in order to make a diagnosis.

 - Complete blood count (CBC) – the CBC test includes a platelet count; mild to moderate thrombocytopenia (low platelet count) is often seen along with the lupus anticoagulant; moderate to severe thrombocytopenia may develop in patients receiving anticoagulant (heparin) therapy for lupus anticoagulant-associated thrombosis.